TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Increased columns spawnrate much more in Gravelly Columns Field biome.
 ·Increased columns spawnrate some more in Rocky Field, Wooden Rocky Field, and Gravelly Field.
 ·Tiny boulders in Rocky Taiga and Snowy Rocky Taiga now spawns under ledges too and slightly sticks out of the ground more often to give a more rocky feel.
+·Zombies and Spiders no longer spawn in Iced Terrain.
+Cave Spiders now do and Stray's spawnrate is increased.
+·Blue Ice Waterfalls in Iced Terrain biome is now far more common, won't terminate early when going down ledges, and the Blue Ice Puddle at bottom can replace any solid block or liquid instead of just Ice and Snow.

     (V.7.0.0 Changes) (1.15.1 Minecraft)